paemuri/gridt/README.md

 # Gridt

-Display contents as a grid in the terminal.
-Works with tridimensional matrixes (slices of slices), whose number of cells, columns and rows are well-defined, and with bidimensional lists (slices) that still need to calculate the count of the columns and rows and the size of each item.
+Display contents as a grid in the terminal (or any place you want to write it).
+This lib formats bidimensional lists as grids, with well-defined columns, for the sake of readability.

 Inspired by [ogham/rust-term-grid][1] and by the fact that I needed it for [Nhanderu/ipe][2].